Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 The tightening tabs will allow you to finely adjust the size of these pants.

-This fabric on these pants looks fantastic, I encourage you to have fun with it in your outfits.
+This fabric on these pants looks great, I encourage you to have fun with it in your outfits.

 How to wear these pants?

-A knit and a t-shirt for comfort, a pair of boots with a rubber sole, and you have the perfect outfit for walking on the weekend:
+A sweater and a T-shirt for comfort, a pair of boots with a rubber sole, and you have the perfect outfit for a walk on the weekend:

 Men's gray pants look